gioelelm/gioelelm.github.io/content/home/featured.md

 #   Activate the button by specifying a URL and button label below.
 #   Deactivate by commenting out parameters, prefixing lines with `#`.
 [cta]
-  url = "./post/velocity/"
+  url = "./post/velocitynature/"
   label = '<i class="fa fa-arrow-circle-right"></i> Read more'
 +++

-We recently released the preprint ["RNA velocity in single cells"](https://www.biorxiv.org/content/early/2017/10/19/206052).
+Our paper ["RNA velocity of single cells"](https://doi.org/10.1038/s41586-018-0414-6) is out! <br>
 This work is a close collaboration between [Kharchencko](http://pklab.med.harvard.edu/) and [Linnarsson](linnarssonlab.org) Lab, where we show that is possible to estimate the time derivative of RNA abundance in scRNA-seq experiments by distinguishing unspliced and spliced RNA molecules.
 The computational method, [velocyto](http://velocyto.org/) (*velox + κύτος*, quick cell), is available as R package or Python library.